itsnwa/gridsome-forestry-starter/README.md

 1. Create a new site in Netlify and import your repository.
 2. Set the build command to: `gridsome build`
-3. Set the publish directory to `dist`
+3. Set the publish directory to: `dist`

-That's it, now your site gets deployed automatically on `git push`
+That's it, now your site gets deployed automatically on `git push` or when saving documents from Forestry.